-Tonya M. Evans is Associate Dean of Academic Affairs and Professor of Law at the UNH Franklin Pierce School of Law.
-She directs the school’s Blockchain, Cryptocurrency & Law online professional certificate program and developed its world-class instructor pool and curriculum.
+Tonya M. Evans, Esquire, is Associate Dean of Academic Affairs and Professor of Law at the UNH Franklin Pierce School of Law.
+She created and directs the school’s Blockchain, Cryptocurrency & Law online professional certificate program and developed its world-class instructor pool and curriculum.
 She is also the former Chair of the Intellectual Property & Technology Online Programs.

-Evans has expertise in the areas of intellectual property, new technologies (including blockchain and distributed ledger technology), entrepreneurship & innovation, entertainment law, trusts & estates, and municipal finance.
-She writes, speaks, and teaches primarily about the intersections of copyright and new technologies as well as estates law issues.
+Evans has expertise in the areas of intellectual property, new technologies (including blockchain and distributed ledger technology), entrepreneurship & innovation (including advisor to startups), entertainment law, trusts & estates, and municipal finance.
+She writes, speaks, and teaches primarily about the intersections of copyright and new technologies, blockchain and the law, and trusts and estates.

 Evans, T. (2013).
 Reverse Engineering IP.
 Marquette Intellectual Property Law Review, 17, 61-101.